isaacs/node-glob/README.md

   systems, or `false` on case-insensitive file systems, then the walk may return more or less results than expected.

+- `maxDepth` Specify a number to limit the depth of the directory traversal to this many levels below the `cwd`.

 - `matchBase` Perform a basename-only match if the pattern does not contain any slash characters.
 That is, `*.js` would be treated as equivalent to `**/*.js`, matching all js files in